yul154/GOGOGO/GO程序设计语言/Program Structure.md

 * Not every value has an address, but every variable does.
 * If a variable is declared var `x `int, the expression `&x` (‘‘address of x’’) yields a pointer to an integer variable, that is, a value of type *int,
 * The variable to which p points is written `*p`.
 The expression `*p` yields the value of that variable, an int,
 * The zero value for a pointer of any type is nil.
-The test p != nil is true if p points to a vari- able.
+The test p != nil is true if p points to a variable.
 * Pointers are comparable,two pointers are equal if and only if they point to the same variable or both are nil.

 ```